 While a domestic violence restraining order is in effect, the defendant needs to make sure that he or she does not go to a location where the plaintiff is known or presumed to be.
 In the event the defendant becomes aware that the plaintiff is in the same location, and the defendant is within the prescribed distance restriction, the defendant must leave immediately, otherwise they are in violating of the order.
 If the defendant engages in any act which is in violation of the restraining order, they can be charged with a misdemeanor, even if the initial domestic violence restraining order is dismissed later for insufficient evidence or lack of prosecution.

 It is always in your best interest to speak with an experienced Manchester family lawyers.
 Our team of lawyers at Sekella Law, PLLC will explain all the particulars of restraining orders, and tell you what you need to hear.
-With your family and future as our focus, contact us today for complimentary case review.
+With your family and future as our focus, contact us today for preliminary case review.

 Call (603) 686-7229 now to get in contact with our legal team today.